timvandermeij/mobile-radio-tomography/README.md

 =============

 In order to use the toolchain you need to have the following software installed on your system.
-The software has been developed for Linux, but can be made to work on Windows or any other operating system since all prerequisites are also available for those systems.
-The version numbers mentioned below have been verified, but other versions are also likely to work.
+The toolchain has been developed for Linux, but can be made to work on Windows or any other operating system since all prerequisites are also available for those systems.

-* Git 2.5.3
+* Git
-* Python 2.7.10
+* Python 2.7
-* pip 7.1.2 with the following packages:
+* pip for Python 2.7 with the following packages:
     * matplotlib
     * NumPy
     * RPi.GPIO
+    * mock

 For all commands in this file, replace `python2` with `python` if your operating system does not need to distinguish between Python 2 and Python 3.